 TRW posts stronger-than-expected quarterly profit

-DETROIT Feb 15 (Reuters) - Auto parts supplier TRW Automotive Holdings Corp posted a stronger-than-expected quarterly profit on Friday.
+DETROIT Feb 14 (Reuters) - Auto parts supplier TRW Automotive Holdings Corp on Friday posted a higher-than-expected quarterly profit and forecast strong sales for the year, helped by growth in North America and China.

-Excluding one-time items, the company earned $1.55 a share, 20 cents above what analysts polled by Thomson Reuters I/B/E/S had expected.
+Excluding one-time items, TRW earned $1.84 a share, 20 cents more than what analysts polled by Thomson Reuters I/B/E/S had expected.